AmitSutradhar001/task-management-redux/README.md

 ## Working

-- Simply add a task and description, then click the "Add" button or press "Enter"; the task will be added.
+- Simply, add a task and description, then click the "Add" button or press "Enter"; the task will be added.
 - In the "Task List," you will find several options:
   - A checkbox to mark the task as complete or incomplete.
 This action will display a line through the title accordingly.
   - The title of the task.
   - The "Delete" button.
 Clicking this button allows you to delete the task not only from your Redux Store but also from your Local Storage.
   - The "See More..."/"See Less" button.
 This button toggles the visibility of the task description.
   - **\*(Note: When the "See More..." button is active, the checkbox for marking the task will be disabled.
-It will only function when the description is hidden. & When "CheckBox" button is active, the "See More.." will be disabled. )**
+It will only function when the description is hidden. & When the "CheckBox" button is active, the "See More.." will be disabled. )**